Bangladesh Adoption Information

 - You must be a U.S. citizen.
 If you are married, your spouse must also be either a U.S. citizen or have legal status in the United States.

-- Citizenship: At least one prospective adoptive parent must provide proof of Bangladeshi citizenship.
+- Citizenship: At least one of the prospective guardians must provide proof of Bangladeshi citizenship, have a National ID card, and be willing to apply for a Dual Citizenship Certificate.

 - Income: Bangladesh law does not establish a minimum income requirement for guardians.
 However, a prospective guardian must prove to the Family Court judge that he/she is able to feed, shelter, and educate the child.

 - Guardianship: Bangladeshi law does not allow for final adoptions of Bangladeshi children in Bangladesh.
-Prospective adoptive parents considering adopting a Bangladeshi child must obtain guardianship from a Bangladeshi court and subsequently adopt the child in the United States.
+Prospective adoptive parents considering adopting a Bangladeshi child will obtain guardianship from a Bangladeshi court and subsequently be required to finalize the adoption of the child in the United States according to the laws of their state of residence, which vary greatly.
+This will also necessitate that the family must then apply for the child’s Certificate of Citizenship, which is not issued automatically in IR4 visa cases.